 ON DELETE CASCADE;

 MySQL errors can be intimidating at first, but with a systematic approach, they’re often easy to resolve.
-By understanding the root cause of each error and applying the appropriate solution, you can keep your database running smoothly.
+By understanding the root cause of each error and following the solutions outlined above, you can troubleshoot MySQL issues efficiently and keep your database running smoothly.

-Have you faced any other MySQL errors not covered here?
-Share them in the comments, and we’ll help you troubleshoot!
+Have you encountered any other MySQL errors not covered here?
+Share them in the comments below, and let’s troubleshoot together!